Woljix/Glastroika/README.md

 ### Get Media Data
 GetMedia can currently get:
 - The media ID
-- The type
+- The type (Image, Video, Collage)
-- The Caption
+- The caption
-- The timestamp
+- The timestamp (In Unix time)
 - The URLs of the media
+- Likes
+- Comments

 ```csharp
 // Request Media data from Instagram